MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

     :::column-end:::
     :::column span="2":::
         ### [Eaton’s Vehicle Group uses Dynamics 365 mixed reality to drive savings, efficiencies.](https://customers.microsoft.com/en-us/story/1406696349549504197-eaton-vehicle-group-dynamics-365-mixed-reality)
         "When you describe a problem, imagine that we are speaking different languages.
-When you explain it, someone on the other side may not understand precisely what's happening, but when you show it in real time with the HoloLens, people understand." - Alexandre M. Moraes: Plant Manager at Eaton.
+When you explain it, someone on the other side may not understand precisely what's happening, but when you show it in real time with the HoloLens, people understand." <br> - Alexandre M. Moraes: Plant Manager at Eaton.
     :::column-end:::
 :::row-end:::